AjBorbzz/DataScience_AI_ML/projects/IBM_Machine_Learning_Specialization/supervised_learning_final_project/justification.md

 **5. Project Portfolio:**
 - **Statement:** "I have a portfolio of projects that showcase my ability to tackle real-world problems using machine learning.
 These projects highlight my technical skills and my ability to apply them to generate meaningful insights and solutions."

-By presenting the specialization in this manner, you can effectively communicate the value of your learning experience and how it has prepared you for a role as an AI Developer or Data Scientist.